Targeted Ketogenic Diet – Overview

 2. Enhanced appetite control

-Once you are on a targeted keto diet, you can make reverse the same situation and experience an improved appetite.
+Once you are on a targeted keto diet, you can reverse the same situation and experience an improved appetite.

 3. Keeping up with the energy requirements